 Members of the NZVA can read the current issue of the NZVJ here (you'll need to login to SciQuest to view).
 Members can also browse selected papers grouped by topic, in article collections.

-The complete archive of the NZVJ (65 years of peer-reviewed veterinary science) is available online in fully indexed and searchable format on SciQuest.
+The complete archive of the NZVJ (over 65 years of peer-reviewed veterinary science) is available online in fully indexed and searchable format on SciQuest.

-The 2017 Impact Factor (from Clarivate Analytics) for the NZVJ has increased to 1.529, and the NZVJ is ranked 38/140 of all veterinary science journals.
+The 2018 Impact Factor (from Clarivate Analytics) for the NZVJ is 1.345, and the NZVJ is ranked 45/141 of all veterinary science journals.
+The 5-year impact factor is 1.586.
 The impact factor is a measure of the number of citations in a given year to articles published in the NZVJ in the previous two years, and is one metric used for comparison of peer-reviewed journals.